 The attractiveness of Biei, which receives millions of people every year, is represented by its spectacular views of flowers.
 You will be astonished by the magnificent views of colorful flowers such as lavender, sunflowers, poppies, cosmoses, and purple salvias blooming just like beautiful patchworks.
 You can walk through these flowers at some locations.
 If you like outdoor activities, you will love all nature has to offer in Biei.

 In summer, you can stroll in wild woods, climb trees, walk along the river, go canoeing or camping, or play golf.
 Going around the area by electric bicycle is also a wonderful way to discover Biei.
 In winter, the town is transformed by snow, which magnificent appearance will astonish you as you ride on a snow buggy or snowmobile.

 One sight not to be missed in Biei is the famous deep blue Shirogane Blue Pond.
-The pond has this color because of dissolved minerals, and after a good rain shower it becomes even more cobalt blue.
+The pond has this color because of dissolved minerals, and after a good rain shower, it becomes even more cobalt blue.
 The summer weather in Hokkaido is quite rainy at times, which also means that you should bring a comfortable rain suit if you are planning a trip here.
-It is the same rain that makes for such incredible natural bounty, plus it keeps the temperatures comfortable here in summertime.
+It is the same rain that makes for such incredible natural bounty, plus it keeps the temperatures comfortable here in the summertime.